 I share this because so often when I work with those who are grieving, they feel sure that others don’t care about them because they are not offering the sort of support that they need.
 As humans, we often feel as though others ‘should’ know what we want and need.
 After all, we hurt!
 Can’t they see that?

-If we are not feeling support, cared for, it’s another layer of hurt, wounding, grief.
+If we are not feeling supported, or cared for, it’s another layer of hurt, wounding, and grief.

 Others are likely doing their very best.
 And most often they are offering what feels right to them, and have no way of knowing if it is what you need.